-Although any loss of connectivity or other technical interruption that might be experienced during a web- based NBME examination does not affect the total time allotted for the examination, students experiencing such incidents must alert the examination Proctor during the examination.
+Although acute onset illness, loss of connectivity, or any kind of technical interruption that might be experienced during a web-based school or NBME examination may not affect the total time allotted for the examination, students experiencing such issues must alert the examination Proctor during the examination.

-Students who believe that their examination performance may have been affected adversely by technical difficulties encountered during the administration of a web-based NBME examination may appeal to the Clerkship Director for a re-examination.
-Any student wishing to make such an appeal must: 1) have notified the proctor at the time(s) the interruption(s) occurred, 2) notify the examination Proctor of their intent to appeal before leaving the examination room and 3) notify both the Clerkship Director and the Office of Student Affairs of their intent to appeal by email no later than 11:59PM on the day of the examination.
+Students who believe that their examination performance may have been adversely affected by technical difficulties or illness encountered during the administration of a web-based school or NBME examination may request voiding of the exam and appeal to the Course or Clerkship Director for a re-examination.
+Any student wishing to make such an appeal must: 1) have notified the proctor at the time(s) the interruption(s) occurred, 2) notify the examination Proctor of their intent to appeal before leaving the examination room and 3) notify both the Course or Clerkship Director and the Offices of Student Affairs and Education of their intent to appeal by email no later than 11:59PM on the day of the examination.
 Appeals failing to fulfill these requirements will not be considered.
-The Clerkship Director will then consider the student's appeal only after a corroborating Test Administration Report has been obtained from the NBME.
+The Course or Clerkship Director will then consider the student's appeal only after a corroborating Test Administration Report has been obtained from the NBME or a physician's note documenting illness has been provided by the student.

-If the student's appeal is accepted, the student will be assigned an Incomplete notation for the Clerkship as approved by the Office of Student Affairs.
-The student's original Subject Examination score will then be disregarded and the student will be permitted to retake the Clerkship's Subject Examination; the score received on that second administration of the Subject Examination will be used to compute the student's final Clerkship grade.
-No indication of the Incomplete will appear on the student's transcript or academic record.
+If the student's appeal is accepted, the student will be assigned an Incomplete notation for the Course or Clerkship as approved by the Office of Student Affairs.
+The student's original Subject Examination score or school exam score will then be disregarded, and the student will be permitted to retake the Course or Clerkship's school or Subject Examination; the score received on that second administration of the relevant examination will be used to compute the student's final Course or Clerkship grade.